go-martini/martini/README.md

 ## Features
 * Extremely simple to use.
 * Non-intrusive design.
-* Play nice with other Golang packages.
+* Plays nice with other Golang packages.
 * Awesome path matching and routing.
 * Modular design - Easy to add functionality, easy to rip stuff out.
 * Lots of good handlers/middlewares to use.